kimptoc/wowactivityfeed/readme.txt

 PENDING BEING TESTED
-- rss/guid is rubbish / waiting on google reader/twitterfeed - see if they handle the new id better -
+- rss/guid is rubbish / waiting on google reader/twitterfeed - see if they handle the new id better
+- how to config prod node/restart itself? forever?
+-

 LATER
+- performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?
+- option to run for one guild only, no ability to register more people, load guilds/members from config file
 - mention trademarks, all are blizzards
 - caching? only rebuild feed once a min or so...
 - licence for code?